emmo-repo/domain-electrochemistry/docs/userguide/electrochemical_systems/electrolytes.rst

      }
    }

-The concentration is given in the SI-coherent unit ``MolePerCubicMetre`` (1000 mol/m³ = 1 mol/L) because the ontology does not yet define a mole-per-litre unit.
+The concentration is given in the SI-coherent unit ``MolePerCubicMetre`` (1000 mol/m³ = 1 mol/L) because the mole-per-litre unit is not yet part of this domain's context.
+Giving the full EMMO IRI ``"https://w3id.org/emmo#MolePerLitre"`` with the value 1.0 works equally well.

 4. Assign Properties to the Electrolyte
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^